Viewing this page on your device?

 Learning to cut along the line is a tricky task.

-Your child needs to visually focus on the line in order to guide the hands, and also needs to plan how to get the scissors in and out of corners.
+It involves a lot of coordination between the hand holding the scissors and the hand holding the paper.
+In addition, your child needs to visually focus on the line in order to guide the hands, and also needs to plan how to get the scissors in and out of corners.

 Encourage your child to hold the paper off the table with the assistant hand.